-Clipboard is a short-term data storage utility which stores the copied data from anywhere on the computer and erases it on the next copy task or the system restart.
+Clipboard is a short-term data storage utility that stores the copied data from anywhere on the computer and erases it on the next copy task or the system restart.
 The data in the clipboard will be overwritten upon the next copy task.
-For example, once you copied a text “Hello,” the clipboard contain that information and when you paste it anywhere like a text editor, the text “Hello” will be displayed.
+For example, once you copied a text “Hello,” the clipboard contains that information and when you paste it anywhere like a text editor, the text “Hello” will be displayed.
 Once you copy any other text or an image, the clipboard will erase the previously stored information and overwrites it with the newly copied image or text.
 This is how the clipboard works.

 Data formats supported by Clipboard

 While talking about the meaning of clipboard, it is essential to talk a bit about the data formats it supports.
 You might already know some of them.
 This is for those that still don’t know.

 In early days before the real clipboard that we seeing in modern-day devices being invented, the clipboard was used to copy the data such as typeface, typestyle, or color.
 From there, now we are able to save multiple types of data and complex functions without any difficulties.
 This clearly states the technology advancement we achieved over the years.

-Now, clipboard is used almost everywhere.
+Now, the clipboard is used almost everywhere.
 Either to copy a spreadsheet to another document or to just transfer a music file from one device to another.
 Clipboard is everywhere.
-There is no limit what types of files and data we can copy using the clipboard functionality in Windows, Mac, Linux or any other operating systems.
+There is no limit on what types of files and data we can copy using the clipboard functionality in Windows, Mac, Linux, or any other operating systems.
 You could copy almost anything including Pictures, Videos, Text, Documents, Software, Music, and almost everything.

 Clipboards on different Operating Systems

-To completely understand what is clipboard, let’s now have a look at the usages of this function in different operating systems.
+To completely understand what is a clipboard, let’s now have a look at the usages of this function in different operating systems.
 Even if there are small differences from one to another, almost every OS utilizing the clipboards for the same purpose.

 On Windows, we utilize the clipboard for the simple copy-paste purposes.
 The usage is explained as below.